advance100/doc_webpack/loaders.md

 emitFile(name: string, content: Buffer|String, sourceMap: {...})
 ```

 Emit a file.
-This is webpack-spcific
+This is webpack-specific

 ### `_compilation`